Health Psychology Graduate Students

 David G. Figueroa

-David Figueroa is a first-year graduate student in the Health Psychology program.
-His research focuses on socioeconomic-based health disparities.
-He is currently interested in investigating how social class stigma negatively impacts health.
+David Figueroa is a second-year graduate student in the Health Psychology program.
+His research broadly focuses on socioeconomic-based health disparities and stigma.
+His current program of research investigates how social class stigma negatively impacts health through psychophysiological stress pathways.

 Advisors: Professors A. Janet Tomiyama and Patrick Wilson